blostein/blostein.github.io/docs/Research/index.md

 ## Current support

-F31 DE029992 ?Environmental and Genetic Factors Contributing to the Development of the Early-Life Oral Microbiome and its Influence on Early Childhood Caries ?
+F31 DE029992 "Environmental and Genetic Factors Contributing to the Development of the Early-Life Oral Microbiome and its Influence on Early Childhood Caries" PI: Blostein, Freida.
 National Institute of Health; National Institute for Dental and Craniofacial Research. $35,128 per year for September 2020-May 2023

 ## Previous support